Makyō

-The term makyō (魔境, makyō) is a Japanese word that means "realm of demons/monsters" or "uncanny realm."
+The term makyō (魔境, makyō) is a Japanese word that literally means "realm of demons/monsters" or "uncanny realm" or forsaken place, and hellhole.

 Makyō in Zen Meditation

 In Zen, Makyō is a figurative reference to the kind of self-delusion that results from clinging to experience.
 Makyō used in a broad sense refers to people's attachments to experiences in their everyday lives.
 However, makyō may also be used in a more specific sense, referring to illusory experiences that sometimes occur during Zen meditation.

 In Philip Kapleau's The Three Pillars of Zen, Hakuun Yasutani explained the term as the combination of "ma" meaning devil and "kyo" meaning the objective world.
 This character for "devil" can also refer to Mara, the Buddhist "tempter" figure; and the character kyo can mean simply region, condition or place.
 Makyō refers to the hallucinations and perceptual distortions that can arise during the course of meditation and can be mistaken by the practitioner as "seeing the true nature" or kenshō.
 Zen masters warn their meditating students to ignore sensory distortions.
 As Hakuun Yasutani states:

 Makyō can take many different forms depending on an individual's personality and temperament.
 They can occur in the form of visions and perceptual distortions, but they can also be experiences of blank, trance-like absorption states.
 In the Zen school, it is understood that such experiences – however fascinating they may be – are not a true and final enlightenment.

 John Daido Loori offers a similar description of makyō in The Art of Just Sitting.
 Loori writes:

 Again, experiences of makyō vary in form, and many Zen teachers do not recognize such experiences as signs of enlightenment.
 Equating makyō with enlightenment is instead seen as a form of attachment to experience.

 Robert Baker Aitken described makyō as a class of delusions.
-He mentioned several examples of makyō outside of Zen meditation, including hearing heavenly voices, speaking in tongues, hallucinations such as a flock of white doves descending into one's body, and experiences of astral walking.
+He mentioned several examples of makyō outside of Zen meditation, including hearing heavenly voices, speaking in tongues, hallucinations such as a flock of white doves descending into one's body, and experiences of astral projection.
 Aitken thought makyō might be valuable to people interested in the rich potential of what human minds can experience, but he believed makyo had little or nothing to offer people interested in personal insight.

 More specific to Zen, Aitken claimed that makyō indicate progress in meditation.
 Makyō indicate that people have passed beyond superficial stages of thinking about Zen and their meditation.
 Yet, Aitken considered it a grave mistake to equate makyō with something final or ultimate.
 He wrote:

 Yet again, makyō appear in a great variety of forms, but they are not considered signs of enlightenment.